DavidRambo/dahlia_stock_checker/README.md

 ```

 Then, in main.py, enter your Twilio account credentials.

+Note that once the product comes in stock, Python's logger will write to a
+log file.
+This prevents further messages from being sent.

 I have this set up as a cronjob on my NAS.